Contextuality in anomalous heat flow: Results

 \subsection{Two interacting qubits}

 Let us consider \emph{Zeeman Hamiltonians} to be the class of single-qubit Hamiltonians defined as linear combinations of the identity operator $\mathbb{1}$ and the Pauli matrix $\sigma_z$.
-We now show that an interesting class of quantum interactions between two-qubit systems must satisfy the operational equivalences defined by stochastic reversibility.
+We now show that an interesting class of quantum interactions between two-qubit systems must satisfy the operational equivalences defined by stochastic reversibility. {The following theorem is made to obtain a practical noncontextuality inequality between \textit{any} two qubits that interact via a unitary evolution preserving their total energy, and hence can be useful and a large range of applications.
+Here, we shall use this for our main question, which is the influence of contextuality in the heat flow inversion.}

 \begin{theorem} Let $\mathcal{H}=\mathbb{C}^2\otimes \mathbb{C}^2$ be the Hilbert space describing a two-qubit system.
 Consider the evolution $U(t) = e^{-itH}$ with $H$ given by Eq.~\eqref{eq: main_hamiltonian}, with $H_A$ and $H_B$ Zeeman Hamiltonians.
 Suppose also that the interaction preserves energy, i.e., $[H_I, H_A \otimes \mathbb{1}_B+\mathbb{1}_A \otimes H_B]=0$.
 Assuming an interaction picture representation of the dynamics, for every fixed instant $t$: \begin{enumerate} \item Non-resonant case ($H_A \neq H_B$): There exists a quantum channel $\mathcal{C}$ such that